uw-dims/dims-finalreport/docs/source/challenges.rst

 running Ubuntu 14 and Debian 8), or dealing with changes to configuration files that had to be ported to Vagrant Virtualbox "box" files and the bare-metal cluster at the same time.
-As these systems were not easily controlled with Ansible at first, this caused a lot of pain that was never fully eliminated.
+As these systems were not easily controlled with Ansible at first, this caused a lot of frustration that was never fully eliminated.
 As the baremetal servers were re-purposed for pilot deployment work, the central cluster services degraded and took some formerly working services with them.